PRichardsKSMTA/ai-mapping-agent/docs/template_spec.md

 | `required` | `bool`   | optional | `false`    | If `true`, UI marks as mandatory.               |
 | `notes`    | `string` | optional | —          | Shown as tooltip.                               |

+> If a `Lane ID` column is missing or entirely blank in the source data, the
+> engine automatically populates it with 1‑based sequential IDs.

 ---

 ### 3.2 `lookup`